 I am even seeing more cases where employers are looking at employees Facebook accounts to learn information about employees.
 Much of the information they are learning could lead to a discrimination lawsuit.
 For example many Facebook profiles show a persons age, race, marital status, perhaps sexual orientation and religion.
 All of these categories are protected in Illinois under the law and the mere fact an employer is inquiring about them in my opinion is the basis of a discrimination claim.
 Make sure you protect all of your rights to non-discriminatory employment hiring practices and call my office for a free consultation.

 My office gets calls from all types of discrimination cases and I am happy to discuss your legal issue--free of charge.
 I don't charge hourly to handle discrimination cases for plaintiffs and only get a fee if and when you recover any money.
-I have two offices, one in Chicago and one near Peoria, to better handle cases throughout the state of Illinois.
+I have an office in Chicago, to better handle cases throughout the state of Illinois.
 I have taken discrimination cases in front of all the Judges at the Human Rights Commission on both Springfield and Chicago.